JConstantino1/MYJavaRepo/README.md

 # MYJavaRepo

-This Repository Includes all my work for the second semester of my First year in Computer Programming Subject.
+This repository contains all my work for the Computer Programming subject during the second semester of my first year in the Computer Science course.

 1. LabActivty1  - Employee Information System